Malachov/Awesome-python-md-documentation-cheatsheet/readme.md

         except KeyboardInterrupt:
             raise TimeoutException("Timed out for operation {}".format(msg))
         finally:
-            # if the action ends in specified time, timer is canceled
+            # if the acti   on ends in specified time, timer is canceled
             timer.cancel()

     import time